How to Enter

 We accept payment by credit or debit card.

 Fees are not refundable in the event an entry is withdrawn or ineligible.
 The entry fee includes the total cost of handling your entry and the full judging process.
-All winners and finalists will receive a certificate and seal to use in their own marketing.
-Winners also receive a trophy and Champagne.
+For more details on what the entry fee includes, please visit our FAQs.

-Duplicate and replacement trophies and certificates can be purchased after the event at cost.
+Duplicate and replacement trophies can be purchased after the event - additional costs apply.

 The fee does not include entry to the Awards Ceremony (please review the information on table packages).